dvollrath/StudyGuide/population/prfacts.md

 ---
-title: Facts on Resource Use
+title: Energy and growth
 parent: Population and Resources
 nav_order: 2
 ---

-# Facts on Resource Use
+# Energy and growth
 {: .no_toc }

 1. TOC
 {:toc}

-The prior section was all theory about how to fit resources into a standard model of growth.
-Here we can turn to some data to see how resource use actually has occurred alongside growth, and see whether the model constructed fits well, or how we can interpret the data in terms of the parameters in that model.

-## Energy use
+## Facts on energy use
-Start with energy use, perhaps the form of resource use we're most concious of.
-The stock $X_t$ is thus something like "total proven reserves" of things like oil and natural gas.
+The stock $X_t$ here is something like "total proven reserves" of things like oil and natural gas.
 The term $E_t$ is the flow of these resources, or "energy", that goes into production.
 Here's a plot of total energy use over time.
-And one can see how this levelled off for places like the US, Japan, and the UK, but keeps climbing in places like China and India.
+One can see how this levelled off for places like the US, Japan, and the UK, but kept climbing in places like China and India.

 <iframe src="https://ourworldindata.org/grapher/primary-energy-cons?tab=chart&country=USA~CHN~IND~KOR~GBR~JPN" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

-In per capita terms, things look a little different..
+In per capita terms, things looked a little different..
 This shows something interesting, which is that energy use *per-capita* does not necessarily keep rising over time.
 In particular, for richer countries like the US, UK, or Japan, energy use per capita started to fall in the last few decades.
 Of course, this was from a high starting point, so they still have higher per-capita energy use than places like China and India.
 But it isn't necessarily true that as economic growth continues, so does energy use per capita.

 <iframe src="https://ourworldindata.org/grapher/energy-use-per-capita?tab=chart&country=CHN~IND~JPN~GBR~USA~KOR~OWID_WRL" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>